 Complaining and babbling is something we are all guilty of at times; however, while intoxicated all inhibitions leave.
 This leaves a person to make foolish decisions that last forever.

 The mutilation factor is associated with the huge death toll that is associated with alcohol abuse.
-Over 200,000 people are victims to alcohol related deaths each year.
+Over 200,000 people are victims of alcohol-related deaths each year.
 This includes car accidents, domestic accidents, homicides, etc. To put this number in perspective, the casualties of the Hiroshima and Nagasaki bombs were roughly 115,000 lives lost.

 Verse 32 speaks of the bite of a serpent.
 Alcohol is associated as a caused for 7 cancers, in addition to high blood pressure, depression, and dementia.
 Why do people vomit after lots of drinking?
 Their stomach has more sense than the brain to rid itself of this toxin, like it does with food poisoning.

 Verse 33 is scary in that alcohol causes hallucinations and immorality.
-Hallucinations speak for themselves, but the immortality comes from the perverse uttering of one’s heart.
-These lead to lowered inhibitions and self control, often leading directly to sin.
+Hallucinations speak for themselves, but immortality comes from the perverse uttering of one’s heart.
+These lead to lowered inhibitions and self-control, often leading directly to sin.

 Regardless of personal convictions, the Bible is clear in its stance on alcohol.
 The Word condemns the drink itself in Proverbs 20:1.
 We are the children of God, and He wants his children to be free of the hold and oppression of alcohol.
 On the contrary, He desires us to be under the influence of the Spirit.

 Wine is called a mocker in Proverbs 20:1, and it deceives those who drink of it.
-It promises happiness, friendship, joy, strength, confident, and free, but it actually causes one to be unhappy, lonely, miserable, weak, afraid, and slaves.
+It promises happiness, friendship, joy, strength, confidence, and freedom, but it actually causes one to be unhappy, lonely, miserable, weak, afraid, and a slave.

 Leaders ought to avoid drinking alcohol (Proverbs 31:4-7) and cannot be given to drunkenness (1 Timothy 3:3, 8 Titus 1:7).
 Those leaders who say, well we will drink in moderation.